Bedroom 4Zip and link

 Outside Access to The Sail Loft

 Open plan living-room with kitchen and dining areas.
-Wood-burner.
-Electric hob, electric oven, fridge (with freezer compartment) and washing machine
+Electric hob, electric oven and fridge with ice-box

-Take care with children: there is open access to the foreshore and a drop from the terrace to the garden below.
-There are three steps leading from the driveway to The Sail Loft. *A cot is not provided, bring your own travel cot.
+Take care with children: there is open access to the foreshore and several drops from the terraced gardens at the front and rear of the property.
+Children should be supervised at all times.
+There are three steps leading from the driveway to The Sail Loft.
+Weatheroak and The Sail Loft accommodates a maximum of up to 10 adults/children and 2 babies, with flexibility of beds. *A cot is not provided, bring your own travel cot.

 - Short breaks available